rishiba/doc_syscalls/03_glibc.rst

 =================

 ``glibc`` is a library which has a lot of functions pre-written for you so that you do not have to write the code again and again.
-Also it statndardizes the way you should be writing your code.
-It warps a lot of system specific details and all you need to know is to how to call the particular function, and what to be expected from the function and what are the return values the function will give you.
+Also it standardizes the way you should be writing your code.
+It wraps a lot of system specific details and all you need to know is to how to call the particular function, and what to be expected from the function and what are the return values the function will give you.

-It is the ``GNU Version of Standard C Library``.
+``glibc`` is the ``GNU Version of Standard C Library``.
 All the functions supported in ``Standard C Library`` can be found there + some added by the ``GNU``